-Speaking from experience genealogy research will take time to do.
-All too often I have sat at my computer at night thinking I will just spend an hour or so investigating a particular branch of my family tree.
+Speaking from experience genealogy research does take time to do.
+All too often I have sat at my computer at night and think that I will just spend an hour or so investigating a particular branch of my family tree.

-Before you know it it is 2am and you should really be getting to bed.
-You do have to go to work in the morning and you don’t want to be tired, do you?
+Before you know it it is 2 am and you should go to bed.
+You will have to go to work in the morning and you don’t want to be tired.
+Do you?

 Genealogy can be an obsession and it can be addictive.
-Discovering who your ancestors were and all sorts of information about them is really interesting.
+It can be interesting to discover who your ancestors were and all sorts of information.

 From tracing my family tree I have learned that tracking down information CAN take you longer than expected.
 But some records on the other hand you may be able to get within a couple of minutes online.

 Part of genealogy research is backing up the information that you have plugged into your tree.
 If you want to do your research justice then you must be able to verify the names, dates, and places that you have found are indeed correct.

 As an example all too often I have seen family trees on Ancestry.com created by members who have some pretty glaring mistakes.

 These people are too eager to put what information that they find.
 They discover someone who shares the same name as their ancestor and assumes that they have found the right person.

 Yes, the name may be the same, but the people living with that person (the family), and even the place of residence are different.